verilator/verilator/docs/guide/exe_verilator.rst

    Enable all code style warnings, including code style warnings that are normally disabled by default.
 Equivalent to :vlopt:`-Wwarn-lint` :vlopt:`-Wwarn-style`.
-Excludes some specialty warnings, i.e. IMPERFECTSCH.
+Excludes some specialty warnings.

 .. option:: -Werror-<message>